cognitedata/toolkit/README.md

 ## Getting started

-This are the steps to get started with Cognite Data Fusion configuration:
+These are the steps to get started with Cognite Data Fusion configuration:

 - Install the Cognite Data Fusion Toolkit in your repository.
 - Use run the `init` command to get the modular resource packages to install in your Cognite Data Fusion projects